thoughtbot/rn-apple-healthkit/README.md

+# This is a custom fork for use with Corverix to enable VO2Max functionality

 # React Native Apple Healthkit
 A React Native bridge module for interacting with Apple Healthkit data.
 Checkout the [full documentation](https://github.com/terrillo/rn-apple-healthkit/tree/master/docs)